TIDAL-modelling/TIDAL-modelling.github.io/docs/tool_features/data_prep.md

 To avoid errors when running, spaces in column names are replaced with underscores "_".
 If column names contain "(", ")" or "*" these are replaced with empty strings "".
 If you wish to change this, it is advised to edit your column names prior to uploading your data.

+The "demo synthetic data" is the [Emotional regulation synthetic dataset](/docs/synthetic_data/emot_reg).

 [![TIDAL Data Preparation walkthrough](../../assets/images/data-prep.png)](https://youtu.be/aWteXAWPBik?t=133)